 flespi analytics engine is implemented in pure C and is lightning fast.
 It also allows storing pre-calculated reports for up to 10 years.
 Just imagine — 10 years’ worth of historical information accessible any time in a few seconds or even milliseconds… And to be even more flexible we provide our users with the possibility to run reports over precalculated reports.

-In one of my next articles, I will cover the architecture of the flespi analytics system — there are a lot of interesting points that software engineers may take into consideration when working on similar projects.
+In one of my next articles, I cover the architecture of the flespi analytics system — there are a lot of interesting points that software engineers may take into consideration when working on similar projects.

 My recommendation to a software engineer would be to start with a simple blocking on-demand reports calculation method, then migrate to job-based on-demand method within a year or two, and, after gaining enough experience on what your users need, start the implementation of a real-time pre-calculated report engine.
 Be prepared for a few iterations and at least one year of engineering work before you generate something usable.
 But once produced — this may be the most competitive feature of your product regardless of the type of system you develop.